EMF Power Lines & Safe Distance for Protection – What is Wrong with this Picture?

 Unfortunately, the answer isn’t that simple for the following reasons.

 There is also a fine nuance in the graphic itself that most people not familiar with electromagnetic theory would miss.
 The field is shown as radiating out from three different points on the tower in concentric circles.
 This is indicative of a magnetic field, not an electric field.
-The electric field comes straight out of the wire and that is based on voltage which is the only metric given.
+The electric field comes out of the power line at a 90 degree perpendicular and that is based on voltage which is the only metric given.
 So the implication is that the main parameter for an electric field is given, but a magnetic field illustration is given by mistake instead.
+Also, the geometry and phasing of the lines will have areas of constructive and destructive cancellation so the best you can do is give an approximation; not a hard line.

 Notice that certain critical information is lacking.
-There is no mention of any parameters that actually govern magnetic fields such as amperage, phasing or physical specifications of the tower.
-Furthermore, in my experience of measuring high voltage towers, I have never seen one that could influence ambient fields (EMFs) out to 2 kilometers (over a mile) with any conventional AC gaussmeter or electric field meter.
+There is no mention of any parameters that actually govern magnetic fields such as amperage, line phasing or physical specifications of the tower.
+Furthermore, in my long experience of measuring high voltage towers, I have never seen one that could measurably influence ambient fields (EMFs) out to 2 kilometers (2000 meters as shown here or over a mile) with any conventional AC gaussmeter or electric field meter.

 And with regard to the safety levels, what does the term “stunted growth” mean or apply to?
 Is it based on studies of children or even human beings?
 How is the term “stunted” even quantified?
 Is it 1%, 10% or 34.25%?
 Do certain effects such as abnormal EEGs actually begin (or end) at exactly 507 meters?
 This figure is presented without any form of context, explanation, references or other supporting data and very little clarity.
 This sort of anti-information only serves to distort known physical laws into a neat and convenient visual bite that gives the reader a false sense of knowledge.